Pageboy/pageboy.github.io/_portfolio/river-reeds.md

   - art
   - golden section
 ---
 The river edge is softened by the reeds that wave with the wind and the current.
-In the shadows of the bank we catch a glimpse of some pink blooms hanging onto the reed stems.
-The transparent water reveals the waving fronds and reflects the overhanging tree colours.
+In the shadows of the bank we glimpse pink blooms hanging onto the reed stems.
+While the transparent water reveals the waving fronds beneath it mixes with the reflection of the overhanging tree colours.